verghost/vlc-lua-docs/m/config/index.md

 ```

 ### Parameters
-- `name` Name of the vlc config option
+- `name` Name of the vlc config option (set fails if name is invalid)
 - `value` Value to assign to the config option

 ----